 ByJune 23, 2003

-One of the most unusual features of Italian cinema of the late ’50s and ’60s is the way that . . .
+One of the most unusual features of Italian cinema of the late ’50s and ’60s is the way that it affords us multiple perspectives on the same event, namely the economic boom following the postwar . . .
 Read more »

 When young Domenico (Sandro Panseri) ventures from the small village of Meda to Milan in search of employment, he finds himself on the bottom rung of the bureaucratic ladder in a huge, faceless company.
 The prospects are daunting, but Domenico finds reason for hope in the fetching Antonietta (Loredana Detto).
 A tender coming-of-age story and a sharp observation of dehumanizing corporate enterprise, Ermanno Olmi’s Il posto is a touching and hilarious tale of one young man’s stumbling entrance into the perils of modern adulthood.